mondeja/leptos-fluent/book/src/faqs.md

 ### How to get the fallback language

-From fluent-templates `v0.9.5` onwards you can get it from your translations.
+From fluent-templates `v0.9.5` onwards can be obtained from your translations.

 ```rust
 let fallback_language = expect_i18n().translations.get()[0].fallback();